rlacher/sort-benchmark-cli/README.md

 The goal is to analyse and visualise the efficiency of different common sorting algorithms under various conditions.

+## Key Features

+- Benchmarking of multiple sorting algorithms
+- Configurable test data generation
+- *To be expanded*

 ## Getting Started

 1. Clone the respository